-Can a person work and still receive Social Security disability benefits or Supplemental Security Income (SSI) benefits?
+Can you work and still receive Social Security disability or Supplemental Security Income (SSI) benefits?

 The answer is a qualified “yes.”